conilas/alangblog.github.io/_posts/2019-04-26-transpilation-is-invalid-and-compsci-is-ill-defined.md

 This it the problem with those definitions: they are the freaking same!
 You are not transpiling from TS to JS.
 You are not transpiling from Java to Bytecode, neither.
 You are *compiling* it.
 Both terms point to the same process - [input code in #lang] - magic - [translated code], There is not difference that holds at all.

 And the problem, as always, is toxic people.
 The guys that want to know more than you - so they correct you when they say "this high level language is transpiling to this other high level language.
+You silly cunt".

-You silly cunt*.
-And yeah, I'm looking at you, reddit and stackoverflow - that's the place where those guys hide, tha's their cave.
-The term transpilation is defined just so they can show that they know more than you because, for some reason, they *need* that.
+*And yeah, I'm looking at you, reddit and stackoverflow - that's the place where those guys hide, that's their cave.
+The term transpilation is defined just so they can show that they know more than you because, for some reason, they **need** that.*

 Sure, some people may argue that if you output human-readable code, then you are transpiling.
 That looks like a definition that holds, right?
 Except it doesn't.
 At all.
 Human-readable is yet another term that has no good definition: what about esolangs, such as Iota[4] or brainfuck[5] or any other turing tarpit[6]?
 What about code-golfing[7] languages?